cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-tablespace.md

 ## Description

-`CREATE TABLESPACE` registers and configures a new tablespace for your Greenplum Database system.
+`CREATE TABLESPACE` registers and configures a new tablespace for your Cloudberry Database system.
 The tablespace name must be distinct from the name of any existing tablespace in the system.
-A tablespace is a Greenplum Database system object (a global object), you can use a tablespace from any database if you have appropriate privileges.
+A tablespace is a Cloudberry Database system object (a global object), you can use a tablespace from any database if you have appropriate privileges.

 A tablespace allows superusers to define an alternative host file system location where the data files containing database objects (such as tables and indexes) reside.

-A user with appropriate privileges can pass tablespace_name to [CREATE DATABASE](/docs/sql-statements/sql-statement-create-database.md), [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md), or [CREATE INDEX](/docs/sql-statements/sql-statement-create-index.md) to direct Greenplum Database to store the data files for these objects within the specified tablespace.
+A user with appropriate privileges can pass tablespace_name to [CREATE DATABASE](/docs/sql-statements/sql-statement-create-database.md), [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md), or [CREATE INDEX](/docs/sql-statements/sql-statement-create-index.md) to direct Cloudberry Database to store the data files for these objects within the specified tablespace.

-In Greenplum Database, the file system location must exist on all hosts including the hosts running the coordinator, standby mirror, each primary segment, and each mirror segment.
+In Cloudberry Database, the file system location must exist on all hosts including the hosts running the coordinator, standby mirror, each primary segment, and each mirror segment.

 ## Parameters